-For formulæ we reuse MathML, which definition is omitted here.
-For productions we reuse BGF [LZ09b,Zay10a]-the notation we use in this section.
+For formulæ we reuse MathML[ABC+01], which definition is omitted here.
+For productions we reuse BGF [LZ10,Zay10b,Zay10a]-the same notation we use in this paper.

 We allow multiple figure sources so that the rendering tools for LDF can pick the source that is most convenient for the desired output format.
 For instance, a bitmap (PNG, GIF, JPEG) picture can be easily inserted into a web page, but a PDF file cannot be used in this manner.
-However, PDF may be preferred when LDF is rendered with pdfIAT_FX.
+However, PDF may be preferred when LDF is rendered with pdfLATEX.

-4.7 Transformation of LDF documents
+4.5 Transformation of LDF documents